c0nap/dsci-capstone/docs/implementation_design.md

     return _session
 ```

-In this example, `global` assigns the local function-scoped variable to the module scope.
+In this example, `global` elevates the local function-scoped variable to module scope.
 The internal `_instance` variable of the Session class is assigned to the global `_session` variable.

-**Advantage:** Loading happens at runtime, not collection-time.
+**Advantage:** Loading occurs at runtime, not at import / collection time.

 This is especially useful if the class is heavy (takes a long time to initialize) or error-prone.